Q From Kate in Australia: Can you explain the origin of how’s your father and what it actually means?

 A You take me back to my youth in west London and to my dear old dad, one of whose phrases this was.

-It belongs with leg over or a bit of the other, in other words a casual sexual encounter, especially in phrases such as “a spot of the old how’s-your-father” or the irresistible invitation “Awright darlin’, fancy a bit of how’s yer father?”.
+It belongs with leg over or a bit of the other, in other words a casual sexual encounter, especially in phrases such as a spot of the old how’s-your-father or the irresistible invitation “Awright darlin’, fancy a bit of how’s yer father?”.

 This became a catch phrase and was picked up by servicemen in the First World War.
 John Brophy (who edited Songs and Slang of the British Soldier: 1914-1918 with Eric Partridge) wrote that it was “turned to all sorts of ribald, ridiculous and heroic uses”.

 Our modern meaning is a relic of those times.

 Donate via PayPal.
 Select your currency from the list and click Donate.